 Shareholder agreements are an essential tool in structuring ownership, control, and exit in any company with more than one shareholder.
-Without properly drafted shareholder agreements, businesses often face disputes over decision-making, profit distribution, and investor entry and exits.
-This guide explains how to structure a shareholders’ agreement to protect your business, align shareholders, and avoid costly public conflicts.
+Without a shareholder agreement, businesses often face operational delays and disputes over decision-making, profit distribution, and investor entry and exits.
+This guide explains how to structure a shareholdersโ agreement to protect your business, reduce disputes between shareholders, and avoid costly public conflicts.

-After the difficult hurdle of ideation, they convince friends, family, or business partners to invest in their idea based on trust.
-The classic “we will figure things out as we go.”
-Shares are issued, roles are assumed, and operations begin, and for a while, everything works.
+After the difficult hurdle of developing our business idea, you can convince a spouse, friend, relative, an investor or other type of business partner to invest in your idea based on trust.
+The classic โwe will figure things out as we go.โ The company is registered, shares are issued, roles are assumed, and operations begin.
+For a while, everything works very well.

 Disputes over money, control, contribution, or exit are among the most common and most destructive issues in privately held companies.
-By the time a lawyer is involved, the relationship is already strained, and options are limited.
+By the time a lawyer is involved, the relationship is already strained, maybe destroyed, and your options are very limited.

-A properly structured shareholders’ agreement is not just a document.
-It is a risk management tool, a governance framework, and a commercial roadmap.
+A shareholdersโ agreement is not just a document.
+It is a risk management tool, a governance framework and a commercial roadmap every business should strive to have.

-This guide explains what shareholder agreements are, why they matter, how they work in Kenya, and how to structure one properly.
+This guide explains what shareholder agreements are, how they work in Kenya, and why your company needs one.

 What Is a Shareholder Agreement?

-A shareholder agreement is a legally binding contract between the shareholders of a company and is made to govern:
+A shareholder agreement is a legally binding contract between the shareholders of a company.
+It can be used to define and govern:

 - Rights and obligations of each shareholder;